 It can be hard for a company to effectively market in another country.
 Your expertise can help a global company avoid any missteps when going local.

-If you are a millennial contemplating your career path, make time to develop cultural awareness.
+If you are a millennial contemplating your career path, make time to develop cultural etiquette awareness.
 It will help you in all of your endeavors.